github-community-projects/private-mirrors/README.md

 - Credential leaks
 - Intellectual property leaks
 - PII / PHI disclosure
-- Liability and/or reputation damage resulting from bad code
+- Liability and/or reputational damage resulting from bad code

 Solving these concerns creates opportunities for enterprise development teams to participate more deeply in open source and foster a collaborative relationship with the open source community.

-> Our proposed solution is a GitHub app paired with a UI that manages the lifecycle of “private forks”, as well as the synchronization of code between them.
+> Internal Contribution Forks (ICF) is a GitHub app paired with a UI that manages the lifecycle of private mirrors, as well as the synchronization of code between the public fork of an upstream project and the private mirrors where the enterprise teams are working.

 ## Key Features